raul23/pyebooktools/README.rst

 Usage, options and configuration
 ================================
-All of the options documented below can either be passed to the `ebooktools.py`_ script via command-line parameters or via the configuration file ``config.py``.
+All of the options documented below can either be passed to the `ebooktools.py`_ script via command-line parameters or via the configuration file ``config.py`` which is created .

 Command-line parameters supersede variables defined in the configuration file.
 Most parameters are not required and if nothing is specified, the default value defined in the default config file `default_config.py`_ will be used.